-FAQ, complete with information on the Fourth and Final Literary Six-Pack, is also
+FAQ, complete with information the Literary Six-Pack, is

 available for download in PDF

 What is Oklahoma Reads Oklahoma?